Your Business Listings/Citations Data Consistency Matters. How to Fix it Now!

 This direct-to-site approach can either be done manually or automatically.

-While the manual approach allows you to own your business listings/citations (no one can manipulate your information) and make updates to the information as you please, enhancing your listings with new data becomes extremely tedious.
+While the manual approach allows you to own your business listings/citations (no one can manipulate your information) and update the information as you please, enhancing your listings with new data becomes extremely tedious.

 1. Direct integrations with over 100 global maps, apps, search engines, directories, and social networks that put you in control of how your business listings appear everywhere customers search.